Pride Month Special: Former Emery High Teacher & Trans Rights Pioneer Steve Dain

 He received a mixed reaction from the community described as ‘curious’ by some and ‘downright horror’ by others.
 Dain was open about the procedure and explained to the students that voluntarily gathered in the cafeteria what had transpired.
 “Although they were all curious about the details of the sex-change operation itself, practically every one of them asked me two questions: First, was I happier?
 And, second, when was I coming back to school?,” Dain noted in his typically straightforward manner in this 1976 L.A.
 Times article by journalist Bella Stumbo.

 Not everyone was accepting of Dian’s transition though and the article went on to describe some parents, armed with bibles, declaring Dain had “violated God’s laws” with some referring to him as a “thing.”
 Support and opposition for Dain divided the town.

 Then Emery Superintendent Lewis Stommel, along with members of the School Board, led the charge to fire Dain citing “immoral conduct” and “evident unfitness for service.”
-Stommel, a bombastic character, questioned what bathroom Dain would use, the precedent it would set for other districts and accused Dain of showing his genitals to female students.
+Stommel, describes as a bombastic character, questioned what bathroom Dain would use, the precedent it would set for other districts and accused Dain of showing his genitals to female students.
 “And I’m telling you, kids here just don’t understand this hanky panky of people going around chopping off their breasts,” according to the news archive above. “[Emeryville] is still just a small industrial community, predominately black filled with broken families and confused kids.”

 The district also accused Dain of conducting “unauthorized lectures on school premises” for discussing his procedure with students.
 The board moved to fire Dain by first suspending him.